princethk/Firebase_Contact_App/README.md

-Certainly!
-Here's a README file tailored to your project that you can upload to GitHub:

----

 # Firebase Contact App

-Sure, here's how you could describe each feature briefly:

 Firebase Contact App
 The Firebase Contact App is a simple application for managing contacts using Firebase as the backend database.